CleverPumpkin/App-Badge/README.md

     }

     //or
     //variants has the highest priority.
-If variants config specified, others will be ignored
+If variants config specified,
+    //others will be ignored

     variants {
         stageDebug {